 Snyder emphasizes, “It is extremely important to know that you should NEVER take activated charcoal with other medications administered orally (i.e., via the mouth).
 Think about it,” she says.
 “As activated charcoal absorbs substances in the stomach and intestines, it will also absorb the chemicals in the medication and therefore decrease the effectiveness of the medication.”

 Ahead, we take a look at the supposed health benefits of activated charcoal and investigate which ones are supported and which ones lack any evidence.

 Claim: It Relieves Gas and Nausea

-Kimberly says that charcoal water can help with gas and nausea, BUT as Thomas Pirelli, Ph.D., taught her, “there is a lack of scientific evidence to support the claims that activated charcoal helps reduce intestinal gases, indigestion, and diarrhea,” she states.
+Snyder says that charcoal water can help with gas and nausea, BUT as Thomas Pirelli, Ph.D., taught her, “there is a lack of scientific evidence to support the claims that activated charcoal helps reduce intestinal gases, indigestion, and diarrhea,” she states.

 “Because of the lack of enough studies, this brings up questions as to what it does to the microbiome and glut flora.”
 She explains, “There is wonderful bacteria in the gut, and if it captures general toxins, it might also take nutrients with it.”
-Her recommendation for helping digestion is a taking a probiotic like SBO probiotics.
+Her recommendation for helping digestion is taking a probiotic like SBO probiotics.

 Claim: It Removes Excess Various Medications

-According to a recent study, “There is evidence to suggest that activated charcoal is helpful in removing excess aspirin, antidepressant medications, antiarrhythmic medications, and theophylline from the body if taken within the first two hours of a poisoning or overdose incident,” shares Kimberly.
+According to a recent study, “There is evidence to suggest that activated charcoal is helpful in removing excess aspirin, antidepressant medications, antiarrhythmic medications, and theophylline from the body if taken within the first two hours of a poisoning or overdose incident,” shares Snyder.

 Claim: It Detoxifies the Body